sayantani-dey/sayantani-dey/README.md

 🤔 I’m looking for help with advancing my knowledge in Data Intelligence.

-💬 Ask me about front-end development and data analysis.
+💬 Ask me about data analysis.

 🕵️‍♀️ I enjoy investigating datasets.